Years of service until retirement or what counts towards retirement

-You are entitled to an old-age pension when you reach retirement age and have completed a minimum period of pensionable service.
-The retirement age is uniformly set at 65 for persons born after 1971.
+You are entitled to an old-age pension when you meet two basic conditions: reaching retirement age and having completed a minimum period of pension insurance.
+The retirement age is set uniformly at 65 for people born after 1971.
 For older age groups, the retirement age depends on the exact year of birth, the sex of the child and, for women, the number of children brought up.
 In this case, it ranges from 53 to 65.

 The second condition that we will look at in detail is meeting the minimum pensionable age.
 This is the statutory length of participation in pension insurance that an insured person must have in order to be entitled to an old-age pension.
 This period includes the periods during which the insured person has paid contributions to the pension insurance (the so-called contribution period) and also the so-called replacement periods.
 Let’s take a closer look at what exactly counts as contributory and compensatory periods.